GrinonBarrett/Taksidos/Core Rules/2=Combat/4=Brawling and Trampling.md

 Trampling occurs when a creature moves to engage a significantly smaller foe and is done in place of a brawl.
 To determine the effects of trampling, the attacker and defender make an opposed [Rflx] check (called "evading the charge") or an opposed [Body] check (called "holding your ground"), defender’s choice.
 If the trampling unit succeeds, the defender is knocked prone and a crushing attack is inflicted by the trampling mount.
 If the defender has a critical success while holding their ground, they stop the mount and may choose to use their reaction to knock them prone.
 If the defender has a critical success while evading the charge, they may use their reaction to perform a melee attack against the trampler or its rider (if it has one).

+A trampling unit may choose to inflict one of their traditional unarmed attacks in place of the crushing attack.